 UPS rates: https://wwwapps.ups.com/calTimeCost

-USPS rates: http://postcalc.usps.gov/
+USPS rates: https://postcalc.usps.com/

-Canada Post: http://www.canadapost.ca/cpotools/apps/far/personal/findARate?execution=e2s1
+Canada Post: https://www.canadapost.ca/cpotools/apps/far/business/findARate?execution=e1s1

-Australia Post: http://auspost.com.au/products-and-services/postage-assessment-calculator.html
+Australia Post: https://auspost.com.au/parcels-mail/calculate-postage-delivery-times/#/

 - What products do you get rates for?
 Please send links to them.